orellano-c/transpec_info/docs/README.md

-#`transpec`: demo data and information for the NIR data transfer app
+`transpec`: demo data and brief information for the NIR data transfer app

 Flawil, 27.05.2019

-Here you find a short set of tips for using `transpec` along with a demo .nir file that you can use to test the app.
+Here you find a basic set of tips for using `transpec` along with a demo .nir file that you can use to test the app.

 - Only N-500/NIRMaster to ProxiMate transfer are allowed (for the moment).
 - Repeated property names are not allowed.